matn7/Google-Platform-Notes/flashcard/Microservices.md

 **Spring Cloud Gateway filter.**
 Below are the steps to build a circuit breaker pattern using Spring Cloud Gateway filter.
-1. Add maven dependency: Add 'spring-cloud-starter-circuitbreaker-reactor-resilience4j' maven dependency inside 'pom.xml'.
+1. Add maven dependency: Add 'spring-cloud-starter-circuitbreaker-reactor-resilience4j' maven dependency inside **pom.xml**.
 2. Add circuit breaker filter: Inside the method where we are creating a bean of RouteLocator, add a filter of circuit breaker.
     ```java